soph-k/tech-blog/README.md

 # Description
 The Tech Blog application allows users to view blogs/posts from other user's, as well as, create, create, update and delete their own blog/post.
-The Tech Blog is a NodeJS based application using Express, Handlebars, and Sql Databse.
+The Tech Blog is a NodeJS based application using Express, Handlebars, and Sql Databse deployed on Heroku Cloud Servers.